Establishing a Prairie From Seed

 Seed Mix Selection

-Site Preparation Methods
+Site Preparation Options

-To prepare your site for planting, you must first remove the existing vegetation.
+To prepare your site for planting, you must first remove all existing vegetation.
 In most cases, the existing vegetation on your site will consist of perennial and annual weeds unless you are fortunate to have a native prairie remnant in your yard!
 Existing weeds will compete with prairie seeds for nutrients, moisture, and sunlight.
 Although it is nearly impossible to remove all annual weed seeds from the seedbank (Ragweed, Lamb’s Quarters, Pigweed, Velvetleaf), it is crucial to kill and/or remove perennial weeds and rhizomes before planting.
 Perennial weeds such as Quackgrass, Bromegrass, and Red Clover will inhibit the growth of your prairie.
 Site preparation options vary according to the vegetation type that you are converting to a prairie planting.

 - Smothering.
 Cover the site with either black plastic, old carpet, plywood, cardboard, or a thick layer of leaves or newspapers.
 Leave in place for a full growing season and remove in fall or the following spring.
 Plant into a prepared bed (see “Final Seed and Plant Bed Preparation” below).